 I grew up in Alameda, the North Valley area of Albuquerque.
 I was raised in the Catholic tradition and my mom ensured that we went to mass weekly and for holy days.
 When we were young, my mother, brother and I sat in the fourth row on the left side of the church, closest to the center aisle.
-I think she purposely sat us up there because I swear the devil would get into me and my brother and we would laugh uncontrollably, even when she’d pull the baby hairs on our neck and tears running down our cheeks.
+I think she purposely sat us up there because I swear the devil would slip into my brother and me, and we would laugh uncontrollably.
+Even when she’d pull the baby hairs on our neck with tears running down our cheeks, we couldn’t stop.
 We’d start mass sitting next to each other and end up with her sitting between us.
 I think some of my favorite memories would be at the end of the service and the exit hymn would be “This is the day”.
 The congregation would roar into wonderful harmony and clap the beat.

 This is the day, this is the day.